 Much like Washington and Jefferson before him, James Madison decides to walk away after two terms and allows his Secretary of State from Virginia, James Monroe to get the nomination after failing to do so back in 1808.

-Monroe was just one of several names who considered or thought about running for the nomination with the Secretary of the Treasury, William H. Crawford being a popular favorite for some within the party.
+Monroe was just one of several names who considered or thought about running for president under the Democratic Republicans as former Secretary of War John Armstrong Jr. and Secretary of the Treasury William Crawford also made bids for the oval office.

-Despite the closeness of the ballots and many within the party getting sick and tired over the “Virginia Dynasty” aka all the presidents (except John Adams) coming from Virginia, Monroe defeated Crawford to get the nomination and his bringing the Governor of New York, Daniel D. Tompkins as his running mate in order to satisfy the Northern wing of the Democratic-Republicans.
+Crawford on the other hand, wasn’t going to be easy to beat as he was a favorite amongst high ranking officials within the party.
+Despite some being annoyed with the “Virginia Dynasty” aka all the presidents (except John Adams) coming from Virginia, Monroe would narrowly defeat Crawford to get the nomination and his bringing the Governor of New York, Daniel D. Tompkins as his running mate in order to satisfy the Northern wing of the Democratic-Republicans.

 The Hartford Convention